U.S. Citizenship Processing Times

 If you cannot make the ceremony, you must return the Form N-445 to your local USCIS field office and write them a letter requesting a new date.
 Failing to appear more than one time for your ceremony can lead to application denial.
 You will not be a U.S. citizen until you take the Oath of Allegiance, so you must show up to this ceremony.

-Applying for U.S. citizenship can be complicated, but working with a good immigration lawyer can make it easier.
-If you can't afford the attorney fees and don't want to handle your citizenship case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for U.S. citizenship can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!